microsoft/onnxruntime/docs/tutorials/on-device-training/ios-app.md

 <!-- Insert Xcode picture -->

  To run the application on the device, you will need to create a provisioning profile and sign the application with the profile.
-You can find more information about creating provisioning profile and signing the application [here](https://developer.apple.com/documentation/xcode/devices-and-simulator).
+You can find more information about running the application on the device [here](https://developer.apple.com/documentation/xcode/devices-and-simulator).

 ## Conclusion